mehrvarz/tremote_plugin_play_audio_mp3flac/README.md

 # Bitperfect Audio

-I created this plugin in order to play back my 24/96 audio collection, which is stored in lossless FLAC format.
+I created this jukebox specifically to play back my 24/96 FLAC audio collection.
-I am using a high quality USB DAC connected to my Raspberry Pi for this purpose.
+For this purpose I am using a high fidelity USB DAC connected to my Raspberry Pi.
-Rasbian OS is able to drive a USB DAC with 24 bit, 96 khz audio content in "bitperfect" fashion.
+Debian based Rasbian OS is able to drive a USB DAC with 24 bit and 96 khz sample rate in "bitperfect" fashion.
-All that is needed is an app, that will push the audio stream without modifying any bits.
+All that is needed is an app that will push the audio stream to the sink without modifying any bits.
 Unfortunately this is not always given.
-Some apps get smart about the audio and apply manipulations for some reason or another.
+Many audio playback apps slightly modify the audio stream during playback.
-So here you have a solution that forwards the audio without applying any changes.
+This jukebox application offers a solution that forwards the audio stream without applying any changes.
 Enjoy.